ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 {::boilerplate bcp14-tagged}

-This specification uses a necessary mixture of RATS and PKI terminology in order to map concepts between the two domains.
+This specification uses a necessary mixture of PKI terminology and RATS Architecture definitions in order to map concepts between the two domains.

-The reader is assumed to be familiar with the vocabulary and concepts defined in the RATS architecture ({{RFC9334}}) such as Attester, Relying Party, Verifier.
+The reader is assumed to be familiar with the vocabulary and concepts defined in the RATS Architecture ({{RFC9334}}) such as Attester, Relying Party, Verifier.

 The reader is assumed to be familiar with common vocabulary and concepts